 It always bugged me the process of manually editing the start and end period for the data load script.
 Thus, I tried to link the substitution variables with the data load scripts, and it worked!
-So first, let’s go back to the basic concept of data loading in PBCS to explain further about data automation problem that I had.
+So first, let’s go back to the basic concept of data loading in PBCS to explain further about data automation problem that I had. then we are going to fix it by automating a dynamic Oracle PBCS data load process.

 Data Loading in PBCS